📝 Basic knowledge and formulas · ⏱️ 3 min read

 Should I tell my team about margins and profit?

-Yes, but keep it simple.
-Explain that some dishes generate more revenue than others, and that this helps keep the business healthy.
-You don't need to give exact figures.
+Yes, but keep it straightforward.
+Explain that certain dishes help the business stay healthy and profitable.
+You don't need to share exact percentages or costs.

 What if guests still want the expensive dish with low margin?